-Every day, we always make a choice even in just the simplest things.
-I am sure that everyone has come to across in their thought if we can have everything all at once just because there are moments when we are feeling indecisive.
-In real life, that is not too close to achieving but not for Y Café and Bar in Makati.
+Every day, we make choices, even in the simplest things.
+I’m sure everyone has, at some point, wondered if we could have everything all at once — especially during moments of indecision.
+In real life, that may seem far from achievable, but not at Y Café and Bar in Makati.

-This coffee shop in Makati has set everything for the needs of the hungry people.
+This coffee shop in Makati has everything to satisfy hungry customers.
 Want coffee?
-Sure they will brew it.
-Want alcoholic drinks?
-They will mix it.
-Want to eat?
-They will cook it.
-Lucky me, I was able to try their food menu last July 13 in courtesy of the Foodies Night Out along with other food bloggers.
+They’ll brew it.
+Craving alcoholic drinks?
+They’ll mix it.
+Hungry?
+They’ll cook it.
+Lucky me, I had the chance to try their food menu last July 13, thanks to the Foodies Night Out event along with other food bloggers.

-Y Café is formerly known as VC Café but the café’s theme continuously cling to the 80’s generation where Dragon Ball Z, Doraemon, Ghost Fighter, Sailormoon etc. are what to be seen in the murals.
-The life-sized Gundam robot welcomes the guests displayed at the entrance.
+Y Café was formerly known as VC Café, but its theme still pays tribute to the ‘80s generation, featuring murals of iconic shows like Dragon Ball Z, Doraemon, Ghost Fighter, and Sailor Moon.
+Guests are greeted by a life-sized Gundam robot displayed at the entrance.

 Y Café is spacious.
 It has a live band and indoor games that will not surely get the guests bored.
 There is also a part of the cafe where you can read books or work on your laptop since the place is more peaceful.